Folkestone Groomers Directory

 If you're planning outdoor use in typical British weather, check the IP rating or manufacturer specifications.
 Some units explicitly warn against use on wet grass or in damp conditions.
 Using a non-waterproof launcher outdoors in rain risks damaging the electronics.

 Are Automatic Launchers Waterproof?
+(UK Weather Guide)

 Outdoor play sessions often mean muddy dogs, especially in the UK.
 After a launcher session in the park, your dog will likely need cleaning up.
 Our guide to muddy walk recovery and quick cleaning techniques covers exactly how to handle post-exercise mess without a full bath every time.
+For dogs who get soaked regularly, a professional dog dryer speeds up drying considerably.

 For power, battery operation is safer outdoors.
 If your model uses mains power, don't run an extension lead outside unless both the adaptor and lead are rated for outdoor use.
 Electricity and wet grass don't mix.